-HERE are many of the best works of worver.

-Wouvermans, whose pictures are well

-earried into execution, that after it had been deteramined to erect a monument to Dr. Johnson in Westminster-Abbey, and a place had been assigned for that purpose, he exerted all his influence with his friends, to induce them to relinquish the scheme proposed, and to consent that the monument of that excellent man should be creeted in St. Paul's; where it has since been placed.-In conformity with these sentiments, our author was buried in that cathedral; in which, I trust, Monuments to him, and to his illustrious friend, Mr. Burke, will ere long be erected.
+HERE are many of the best works of WOUVER-WOUVERANS, whose pictures are well to the Arts, and was so desirous that it should be carried into execution, that after it had been determined to erect a monument to Dr. Johnson in Westminster-Abbey, and a place had been assigned for that purpose, he exerted all his influence with his friends, to induce them to relinquish the scheme proposed, and to consent that the monument of that excellent man should be erected in St. Paul's; where it has since been placed-In conformity with these sentiments, our author was buried in that cathedral; in which, I trust, Monuments to him, and to his illustrious friend, Mr. Burke, will ere long be erected.
 M.

-H AGUE, worthy the attention and close examination of a Painter.
-One of the most remarkable of them is known by the name of THE HAY-CART; another in which there is a coach and horses, is equally excellent.
-There are three pictures hanging close together in his three different manners; his middle manner is by much the best; the first and last have not that liquid softness which characterises his best works.
+HAGUE.
+Worthy the attention and close examination of a Painter.
+One of the most remarkable of them is known by the name of THE HAY-CART: another in which there is a coach and horses, is equally excellent.
+There are three pictures hanging close together in his three different manners: his middle manner is by much the best; the first and last have not that liquid softness which characterises his best works.
 Beside his great skill in colouring, his horses are correctly drawn, very spirited, of a beautiful form, and always in unison with their ground.
-Upon the whole, he is one of the few painters, whose excellence in his way is such as leaves nothing to be wished for,
+Upon the whole, he is one of the few painters, whose excellence in his way is such as leaves nothing to be wished for.